mrkrumhausen/product-space/index.md

 # Hero section
 title: The Product Space 🚀
-description: A playbook of product management techniques.
-It's very much work in progress and I encourage you to review, critique and contribute with your ideas and suggestions
+description: The product space is a playbook of product management techniques and best practises for product development teams
 buttons:
     - content: Let's get started
       url: '/getting-started'